 I’ve done policy advocacy at city, state, and federal levels.
 I’m a big believer in helping people make their voices heard, particularly people who aren’t used to sharing their views with policymakers.
 I’ve conducted many policy advocacy trainings over the years, and I’ve also designed and analyzed public opinion surveys and focus groups while working at the Kaiser Family Foundation and as a consultant.

-Across multiple positions, health equity has been an important part of my work — promoting the idea that where you live affects your health and that we all benefit when everyone can live healthy, productive, fulfilling lives.
+Across multiple positions, health equity has been an important part of my work.
 In projects to address racial and economic inequities, I’ve worked on healthy food access, indoor and outdoor air quality, affordable housing, public transit and health, and economic and workforce development.